doug-pires/Lakehouse-MedIKal-Healthcare/README.md

 # Meet the Company
 ![MedIKal_Care-removebg-preview](https://user-images.githubusercontent.com/62630272/198887790-cfe556eb-0d99-4981-98dd-cde69a50debc.png)

-MedIKal Care Healthcare is a private hospital that attends to a variety of patients from different countries, including Portugal, Germany, Brazil, Italy,French,USA,Mexico, and the United Kingdom.
-They have a large structure concerning, doctors, specialties, different shifts, distribution of medicines in their pharmacies.
+MedIKal Care Healthcare is a private hospital that attends to a variety of patients from different countries, including Portugal, Germany, Brazil, Italy,French, USA, Mexico, and the United Kingdom.
+They have a large structure concerning, doctors, specialties at different shifts and distribution of medicines in their pharmacies.
 # Demands from the Company
 The CEO aligned with the Head of IT would like to democratize access to the data for different personas once they have the correct privileges they can consume it.